 Cut fresh asparagus spears into (large) bite-sized pieces and dump them into a bowl.
 Shoot in a quick dollop of olive oil and stir them all around.
 Then dust liberally with freshly ground pepper, onion powder and garlic.
 Spread onto a cookie sheet and bake 5 minutes at 500-degrees.
 YUM!

-I love Harry’s Farmers Market here in Marietta.
-It’s such fun to go there on Sunday afternoons and wander the aisles picking out the most delightful things to munch!
-This is a recent ‘find’ at Harry’s that Lucy wanted to share …
+I loved the old Harry’s Farmers Market here in Marietta.
+It’ was such fun to go there on Sunday afternoons and wander the aisles picking out the most delightful things to munch!
+This was a ‘find’ at Harry’s that Lucy wanted to share …

 Roasted Butternut Squash Salad

 Roast the squash, peel it, and chunk it into bite-sized pieces.

 Mix with chopped red onions and dried cranberries.

 Add a light touch of minced fresh thyme.

 Make a light vinagrette with olive oil and red wine vinegar.

 Season with salt and pepper to taste.

 Toss it all.